Builds

 • As part of a Convox workflow.
 Workflows can connect to your code repository and initiate builds and subsequent activities from code pushes or pull requests.

 • As part of an external CI process.
-Convox has a CircleCI Orb as well as a set of Github Actions for easy integration.
-Other CI services can also easily integrate with Convox by installing the Convox CLI in your CI environment, utilising deploy keys to keep your credentials secure, and running the build or deploy commands as appropriate in your CI workflow.
+Convox has a CircleCI Orb as well as a set of Github Actions for integration.
+Other CI services can also integrate with Convox by installing the Convox CLI in your CI environment, utilising deploy keys to keep your credentials secure, and running the build or deploy commands as appropriate in your CI workflow.

-You can see a list of all the builds for your app by running convox builds from the CLI.
+You can see a list of all the builds for your App by running convox builds from the CLI.

 $ convox builds